 - Bangles: These don’t require much of an introduction, as being famous for their popularity amongst Indian women.
 These colourful intricately designed pieces of dangling jewellery add up a different charm to the attire.

 - Hand harness or Hathphool: It is a piece of jewellery that is worn on the back of the palm.
-These start from the fingers like a ring bracelet and continues till the wrist.
+These start from the fingers like a ring bracelet and continue till the wrist.
 It adds embellishment to the fingers and paired with a set of rings matching with the rest of the jewellery, it is the most novel piece of Jewellery.

 Nose rings, nose pins, clinking anklets, etc, are some other types of Kundan Jewellery.